lwd0804/SYDE675Project/README.md

 For the improvement of the self-attention module, we reproduce three self-attention variants (Non-Local, A-SCN, Offset-Attention), which are different from the self-attention module used in the original Swin Transformer.
 The changed codes can be found in "self-attention variants" folder.
 Replace the original "swin_transformer.py" in the authors' code with the files in the "self-attention variants" folders to perform the improvement experiments.

+We also try to use two traditional machine learning methods(KNN, Logistic Regression) to do the image classification task.
+However, the accuracy is much lower than using swin transformer, the code can be seen in "Machine learning" folder.

+All the result of the experiments can be found in "figures" folder.

 # Citing Swin Transformer